FLFloppa/save-system/README.md

 ## Support & questions

 * File an issue on GitHub (preferred).
-* Email `support@flfloppa.dev` for private inquiries.
+* Email `flfloppa@yandex.ru` for private inquiries.

-We also maintain a living design document under `Documents/` for long-form architectural decisions.
+We also maintain a living design document under `Documentation~/` for long-form architectural decisions.

 ---